uhuru3/aca-store/README.md

 * Create a textbox that is going to be used to type in a product to search for.
 Put a button next to it to initiate the search.
 ### Shopping Cart
 * Create a button somwhere on the page "View Cart", that when clicked will show the products in the user's cart.
 This will be another list of products, but this one should only show the products that have been added to the cart.
 Add a button for each product for "remove".
+* There should be button for checkout
 ### Product Detail
 * Decide how to show one single product.
 Display all the information that is on a product object.
 There should be a button for "Add to Cart".
 Add a `<select>` for quantity.
 Hard code the options from 1 to 10.
 ### Category
 * Put a `<select>` somewhere on the page that will list out all the different product categories.
 The default option should be "--Choose--".
 ### Checkout
 * Create a Form with inputs for First Name, Last Name and Email Address.
 Also have a submit button that says "Place Order"
+* Show the total price of the order.